 The annual conference of Commonwealth Finance Ministers was opened on Thursday (September 17) by President Makarios of Cyprus.

-The annual conference of Commonwealth Finance Ministers was opened on Thursday (September 17) by President Makarios of Cyprus.
+Background: The annual conference of Commonwealth Finance Ministers was opened on Thursday (September 17) by President Makarios of Cyprus.
 Thirty-one Commonwealth nations were represented.

 The two-day conference was organised by the London-based Commonwealth Secretariat in collaboration with the Cyprus government, whose Finance Minister, Mr. Andreas Patsalides, officiated as chairman during the meetings.

 The question of Great Britain's entry into the European Common Market was one of the topics discussed.
 Britain's Chancellor of the Exchequer Anthony Barber assured the finance ministers that their governments would be kept fully informed of Britain's progress in her attempts to join the European Economic Community.

 Commonwealth sources said that they were fully satisfied with mr. Barber's explanation of Britain's position regarding the Common Market.
 A communique issued on Friday reaffirmed that Britain's general negotiating position was the same as that laid down for the previous government by the then Foreign Secretary George Brown.